MarcoZufferli/marcozufferli.github.io/content/posts/not_so_brief_overview_about_kerberos.md

 Each service (hosted on a server joined into a domain) that wants a domain user to authenticate to it using the Kerberos protocol (Kerberos SSO) must necessarily have an SPN configured [so that the potential "Client" (so the actor involved in Kerberos Authentication) can uniquely identify the service within the network](#16); if no SPN is set for a service, then the Client has NO way to locate the service and consequently the Kerberos authentication is NOT possible.

-An SPN (so an attribute of the "user" object) is (usually, it's not mandatorylin) built using the name of the "service class" followed by the hostname that starts the service; finally, optionally, it can also include the port and an arbitrary name to associate:
+An SPN (so an attribute of the "user" object) is (usually, it's not mandatory) built using the name of the "service class" followed by the hostname that starts the service; finally, optionally, it can also include the port and an arbitrary name to associate:

 <span id="target-text2">{{< image src="/not_so_brief_overview_about_kerberos/spn1.png" position="center"
 style="border-radius: 8px;" >}}